-Pink Wall at Paul Smith: Just walk around the corner, where you can stand in front of the pink wall on the sidewalk without having to deal with the overzealous bouncer or the hordes of people.
-Or just go down the street and pose in front of a teal, blue or gray wall.
+Pink Wall at Paul Smith: This one is easy: walk around the corner, where you can stand in front of the pink wall on the sidewalk without having to deal with the overzealous bouncer or the hordes of people.
+Or go down the street and pose in front of a teal, blue or gray wall.

-Angel Wings: The wings above off Melrose Avenue are only one of several similar murals by artist Collette Miller.
+Angel Wings: The wings above in the photo above just off Melrose Avenue are only one of several similar murals by artist Collette Miller.
 You can find locations of the others in this article by Detour LA.

-Retna Mural: The... silver mural across the street from those angel wings — the one that looks like some kind of odd hieroglyphics — has a stunt double at The Lyric Theatre which is at 520 N La Brea Ave.
+Retna Mural: The silver and black mural across the street from those angel wings — the one that looks like some kind of odd hieroglyphics — has a stunt double at The Lyric Theatre which is at 520 N La Brea Ave.

-You can also get ticketed for starting to walk across a street when the Don't Walk sign is flashing.
-Or even stepping off the curb too soon.
+In fact, you can also get ticketed for starting to walk across a street when the Don't Walk sign is flashing — or even stepping off the curb too soon.